-Required members must be present for the ARD committee meeting unless properly excused by the parent or guardian and the Brazos.
+Required members must be present for the ARD committee meeting unless properly excused by the parent or guardian and the District.
 IDEA requires different procedures for different types of excusals, including differentiating between circumstances in which parental consent is required and when an agreement is required to excuse a mandatory ARD committee member from attending an ARD committee meeting.
 Therefore, BRAZOS ISD has different procedures in place for the different types of excusals.
-The two types of excusals triggering the excusal requirements are: (1) when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed; and (2) when a required ARD committee member's area of the curriculum or expertise is being modified or discussed.
+10 The two types of excusals triggering the excusal requirements are: (1) when a required ARD committee member's area of the curriculum or expertise is not being modified or discussed; and (2) when a required ARD committee member's area of the curriculum or expertise is being modified or discussed.

 With the first type of excusal, parent or guardian and BRAZOS ISD agreement is required; however, BRAZOS ISD is given wide latitude about the content of the agreement to excuse a required ARD committee member from the meeting.
-With the second type of excusal, parent or guardian consent is also required, and the member must submit in writing, to the parent or guardian and the ARD committee, input into the development of the IEP prior to the meeting.
-When consent is required, BRAZOS ISD will ensure that all of the IDEA consent requirements are satisfied, including by providing the parent or guardian with appropriate and sufficient information to ensure that the parent or guardian fully understands that the parent or guardian is consenting to excuse an ARD committee member from attending an ARD meeting in which the member's area of the curriculum or expertise is being changed or discussed.
+11 With the second type of excusal, parent or guardian consent is also required, and the member must submit in writing, to the parent or guardian and the ARD committee, input into the development of the IEP prior to the meeting.
+When consent

+8 Tex.
+Ed.
+Code § 29.0031(b); TEA's "FAQs: Dyslexia Evaluation, Identification and Instruction-House Bill 3928" is available at https://tea.texas.gov/academics/special-student-populations/special-education/hb-3928-faqs.pdf is required, SPECIAL EDUCATION DEPT will ensure that all of the IDEA consent requirements are satisfied, including by providing the parent or guardian with appropriate and sufficient information to ensure that the parent or guardian fully understands that the parent or guardian is consenting to excuse an ARD committee member from attending an ARD meeting in which the member's area of the curriculum or expertise is being changed or discussed.
 The parent or guardian must also be informed that if the parent does not consent, the ARD committee meeting must be held with that ARD committee member in attendance.
-The BRAZOS ISD shall document all ARD committee meeting participants, including any member who is excused prior to or during the meeting, and shall verify that the excusal procedures have been followed.
+12 The SPECIAL EDUCATION DEPT shall document all ARD committee meeting participants, including any member who is excused prior to or during the meeting, and shall verify that the excusal procedures have been followed.